Yo-ezmir/Hotel-Manegment-C-/README.md

 - Delete a reservation by room number.
 - Save reservations to a file.
 - Load reservations from a file when the program starts.
+- Store data in a database ( MySQL)

 ## How to Run